How to get rid of leatherjackets

-You can easily diagnose if your lawn is suffering from leatherjackets by pulling up the suspect yellowing turf that birds are targeting.
+You can easily identify if it is in fact an infestation of these pesky grubs by pulling up the suspect yellowing turf that birds are targeting.
 This will reveal if these terrible tenants have moved into your lawn, as they will be easily visible.
-If you see these pesky grubs on your lawn, it means they are feasting on the roots of your grass seed, so keep reading for advice on how to get rid of leatherjackets!We are looking at how to protect your lawn from pests, specifically the infamous Leatherjackets.

 Can I prevent leatherjackets?